eliseylenore/running-group/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+##To run, acquire Firebase Credentials First!

+Set up your project and create a src/app/api-keys.ts file that exports your api-key, authDomain, databaseURL, and storageBucket.

+export var masterFirebaseConfig = { //insert Firebase Credentials here }

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.